-- To prepare the papaya, cut in half and scrape out and discard the seeds with a spoon.
-Remove the pulp from the skin with a spoon and discard the skins.
+- To prepare the papaya, cut in half, then scrape out and discard the seeds with a spoon.
+Remove the pulp from the skin with a spoon and discard the skin.
 Weigh the fruit and put it in a large deep cooking pot.

 - Add the sugar to the pot.
-Wash the 3 limes well, cut in half, and hand juice the limes directly into the pot.
-Add squeezed limes (rinds) to the pot.
+Wash the 3 limes well, cut them in half, and hand juice the limes directly into the pot.
+Add the squeezed limes (rinds) to the pot.

 - Cook on medium-low heat for about 20 minutes, stirring frequently.

 - Mash the fruit pulp in the pot until you get the desired texture.
 Alternately, you can remove the fruit pulp and blend in a blender until smooth (do not put limes in the blender).